desmos-labs/introduction/readme.md

 #### Minimum commission rate

-(We are considering a mechanism of minimum commission rate.)
+(We are considering some mechanisms to avoid price war.
+We are interested in applying this [suggestion](https://forum.cosmos.network/t/proposal-are-validators-charging-0-commission-harmful-to-the-success-of-the-cosmos-hub/2505/33?u=bharvest) by Hyung of B-Harvest)

 ### Desmos as a token

 Desmos the token is the native staking token on Desmos chain which serves as a license for its holders to contribute to the security and governance in exchange for the incentives.

+### Magpie module

+[]

 ## Phanero